agvxov/cursed_c/README.md

 The dollar sign is valid to be the first (and only the first) char of a symbol name.
 My guess is that it is so for stubborn people who prefer their variable names to start with a '$' as it has to in some other languages.
-Perhaps it's for anchient parsers/syntax highlighters?
+Perhaps it's for ancient parsers/syntax highlighters?
 Create an issue if you know better.

-### Concetanation macro operator
+### Concatenation macro operator
 `##` is a special operator available inside macro definitions.
-It will literally glue together the arguments on it's 2 sides.
+It will literally glue together the arguments on its 2 sides.
 Historically it has been used to generate symbol names.

 ### include\_next
-Including is surprisingly highlevel with search paths and precedence.
+Including is surprisingly high-level with search paths and precedence.
 Turns out this happens to open a hole in functionality, which is otherwise absent from C.

 So,
-`#include <myheader.h>` will start trying to include the file 'myheader.h' searching for in whetever directories the linker considers to contain system header files.
+`#include <myheader.h>` will start trying to include the file 'myheader.h' searching for in whatever directories the linker considers to contain system header files.
 Then,
 `#include "myheader.h"`
-start from the current directory, but falls back to the `<>` behaviour.
+start from the current directory, but falls back to the `<>` behavior.
 In either case,
 whatever is found first to satisfy the file name is taken.
 Now, what happens if we do not want the first?